color-js/color.js/docs/interpolation.md

 Percentages (0 to 100%) should be converted to numbers (0 to 1).

-The `space` parameter controls the color space interpolation occurs in and defaults to Lab.
+The `space` parameter controls the [color space](spaces.html) interpolation occurs in, and defaults to Lab.
 Colors do not need to be in that space, they will be converted for interpolation.
 The interpolation space can make a big difference in the result: